odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 ## Configuring Egeria servers

-Our starting point here is that we have 4 containers running
+Our starting point here is that we have 4 containers running:

- * A single egeria platform (egeria-base-platform-0 in the above example)
+ * A single Egeria platform (egeria-base-platform-0 in the above example)
  * A UI (egeria-base-presentation)
  * Kafka (used to communicate between servers)
  * Zookeeper (used by Kafka)

-However we do not yet have any egeria servers defined.
+However we do not yet have any Egeria servers defined.
 We will do this later in this section.

 ### Check the server platform is running ok